 What is the deep web?

 The deep web is often confused with the dark net.
-Put simply, the deep web is all of the information stored online that isn’t indexed by search engines.
-You don’t need any special tools or a dark net browser to access most of the deep web; you just need to know where to look.
+Put simply, the deep web is all the information stored online that isn’t indexed by search engines.
+You don’t need special tools or a dark net browser to access most of the deep web; you just need to know where to look.
 Specialized search engines, directories, and wikis can help users locate the data they’re looking for.

 Many of the best general deep web search engines, like Alltheweb, DeeperWeb, and CompletePlanet, have shut down or been acquired.
 Only a couple will offer more complete results than Google, Bing, or Yahoo:

-- Dogpile – A metasearch engine that compiles results from several other search engines, removes duplicates and gives results
+• Dogpile – A metasearch engine that compiles results from several other search engines, removes duplicates and gives results

-- The WWW Virtual Library – The original index of the web, but more of a directory than a search engine.
+• The WWW Virtual Library – The original index of the web, but more of a directory than a search engine.

-These are okay, but specialized search engines tend to be better than general ones for finding info on the deep web.
+These are okay, but specialized search engines are better than general ones for finding info on the deep web.
 If you’re looking for a court case, for example, use your state or country’s public records search.
 If you need academic journals, check out our article on using deep web search engines for academic and scholarly research.
-The more specific you can be, the better, or else you’ll just end up with the same search results that you would find on Google.
+The more specific you can be, the better, or else you’ll end up with the same search results you would find on Google.
 If you need a specific file type, like an Excel file or a PDF, learn how to specify searches for that type of file (e.g., type “filetype:PDF” in your query).

 How can I differentiate legitimate services from scams on the dark web?